Understanding Commercial Real Estate

 Industrial Facilities

 Warehouses, factories, and logistics hubs used for manufacturing, storage, and distribution, like fulfillment centers.
+Flex space is a hybrid that is also considered industrial.

 Multifamily Housing

 Residential buildings with multiple units (CRE are typically 5+), treated as commercial due to their income-generating potential and size.
+Multi-family investors generally look at financial records when investing for the maximum CAP rate and ROI.
+These can be duplexes up to large apartment buildings.

-More Commercial Property Categories
+Other Commercial Property Categories

 Hospitality Properties